revealapp/Revert/INFO.md

 - Rotate: A view that has been rotated 15°.
 - Scale: A view that has been scaled by 50%.

-The behaviour when mixing constraint and transform has evolved between iOS7 and iOS8.
-For more information please see [this blog post](http://revealapp.com/blog/constraints-and-transforms.html).
+The behaviour when mixing constraints and transforms has changed between iOS7 and iOS8.
+For more information please see [our blog post](http://revealapp.com/blog/constraints-and-transforms.html).

 ## Transformed Layers